chuckmasterson/chuckmasterson.github.io/_posts/2020-03-19-k-back-for-more.md

 important or real just because it’s makes itself clearly known.
 It’s the spirit that allows knowledge of all the other spirits to be passed on.
-While I was there in that pop-up community pitched on ancient foundations, I felt at my most alive, and though I don’t know what the people I met there are like outside camp, I believe I could tell most of them did to.
+While I was there in that pop-up community pitched on ancient foundations, I felt at my most alive, and though I don’t know what the people I met there are like outside camp, I believe I could tell most of them did too.

 It was hard to leave.
 In fact I was the last to leave; after everyone else went home, I sat Pebaam and Laura’s dog Ziinzibaakwad (‘Sugar’) for a couple days before catching a ride to Fort Frances with Pebaam